Scalable CRC screening solutions

 It’s estimated it would take ~10 years to screen every eligible patient for CRC with colonoscopy alone.1-3* Stool-based CRC screening tests have the potential to reduce the colonoscopy backlog by prioritizing higher-risk patients for the procedure.4

-Our team can help your health system estimate its backlog of colonoscopies and understand options to help address it.
+Our team can help your health system estimate its backlog of colonoscopies and identify options to help address it.

-Elevate CRC screening rates at scale to help meet and exceed the national 80% CRC screening goal5,6
+Elevate CRC screening rates at scale to help meet and exceed the national 80% CRC screening goal6,7

-The Cologuard test supports multiple evidence-based pathways.
+The Cologuard test supports multiple evidence-based pathways for CRC screening.
 Digital patient touchpoints ensure follow-through every step of the way.

 Help achieve screening quality measure goals

-The Cologuard test satisfies 3 years of Healthcare Effectiveness Data and Information Set (HEDIS®) CRC screening quality measure credit vs 1 year for FIT.7,8†
+The Cologuard test satisfies 3 years of Healthcare Effectiveness Data and Information Set (HEDIS®) quality measures for CRC screening vs 1 year for FIT.8,9‡

 • Years to screen each eligible patient calculated based on ~60 million patients at average risk due for CRC screening, ~14,000 actively practicing gastroenterologists in the United States, and the estimated 426 colonoscopies performed by each gastroenterologist annually.1-3